Quenty/NevermoreEngine/readme.md

 Please note that installing Nevermore will **not** change any behavior in your game.
 Nevermore is a collection of libraries.
 If you want to see the power of Nevermore try using some [Admin Commmands](https://github.com/Quenty/NevermoreEngine/tree/master/Modules/QuentyAdminCommands)

+# Updating Nevermore

+To update Nevermore, back up your place file and run the install code above.
+It should preserve all of your existing code (although code changes to core Nevermore libraries will be overridden).

 ----

 ## Usage